 '''

 "video-consent": {

 "kind": "exp-lookit-video-consent",

 "template": "consent_003",

 "PIName": "Jane Smith",

 "institution": "Science University",

 "PIContact": "Jane Smith at 123 456 7890",

 "purpose": "Why do babies love cats?
 This study will help us find out whether

-+babies love cats because of their soft fur or their twitchy tails.",
+⇒babies love cats because of their soft fur or their twitchy tails.",

 '''

 ''' "procedures": "Your child will be shown pictures of lots of different cats, along, →with noises that cats make like meowing and purring.
 We are interested in which, →pictures and sounds make your child smile.
-We will ask you (the parent) to turn, →around to avoid influencing your child's responses.", "payment": "After you finish the study, we will email you a $5 BabyStore gift. -card within approximately three days.
-To be eligible for the gift card your child -must be in the age range for this study, you need to submit a valid consent →statement, and we need to see that there is a child with you.
-But we will send a \rightarrow gift card even if you do not finish the whole study or we are not able to use your -participating, but we hope you will enjoy the experience.
-There are no anticipated \hookrightarrowrisks associated with participating.", "datause": "We are primarily interested in your child's emotional reactions to, -the images and sounds.
-A research assistant will watch your video to measure the... -precise amount of delight in your child's face as he or she sees each cat picture.", "gdpr": false, "research_rights_statement": "You are not waiving any legal claims, rights or →remedies because of your participation in this research study.
-If you feel you, -have been treated unfairly, or you have questions regarding your rights as a "additional_segments": [ { "title": "US Patriot Act Disclosure", "text": "[EXAMPLE ONLY, PLEASE REMOVE ADDITIONAL_SEGMENTS UNLESS YOU -NEED THEM.]
-Lookit is a U.S. organization and all information gathered from the. -website is stored on servers based in the U.S. Therefore, your video recordings are, → subject to U.S. laws, such as the US Patriot Act.
-This act allows authorities... \rightarrow access to the records of internet service providers.
-If you choose to participate, -in this study, you understand that your video recording will be stored and accessed -in the USA.
-The security and privacy policy for Lookit can be found at the... →following link: https:// ⇔lookit.mit.edu/privacy/." } ] } '''
+We will ask you (the parent) to turn. \hookrightarrowaround to avoid influencing your child's responses.", "payment": "After you finish the study, we will email you a $5 BabyStore gift... →card within approximately three days.
+To be eligible for the gift card your child. →must be in the age range for this study, you need to submit a valid consent. →statement, and we need to see that there is a child with you.
+But we will send a, →gift card even if you do not finish the whole study or we are not able to use your →child's data!
+There are no other direct benefits to you or your child from, →participating, but we hope you will enjoy the experience.
+There are no anticipated →risks associated with participating.", "datause": "We are primarily interested in your child's emotional reactions to... →the images and sounds.
+A research assistant will watch your video to measure the... →precise amount of delight in your child's face as he or she sees each cat picture.", "gdpr": false, "research_rights_statement": "You are not waiving any legal claims, rights or., →remedies because of your participation in this research study.
+If you feel you, →have been treated unfairly, or you have questions regarding your rights as a →research subject, you may contact the [IRB NAME], [INSTITUTION], [ADDRESS/CONTACT]", "additional_segments": [ { "title": "US Patriot Act Disclosure", "text": "[EXAMPLE ONLY, PLEASE REMOVE ADDITIONAL_SEGMENTS UNLESS YOU. →NEED THEM.]
+Lookit is a U.S. organization and all information gathered from the →website is stored on servers based in the U.S. Therefore, your video recordings are... →subject to U.S. laws, such as the US Patriot Act.
+This act allows authorities. →access to the records of internet service providers.
+If you choose to participate, →in this study, you understand that your video recording will be stored and accessed. →in the USA.
+The security and privacy policy for Lookit can be found at the... →following link: https:// →lookit.mit.edu/privacy/." } ] } '''